q-litzler/Hydrodynamic-Simulation/README.md

 #Source tree

+`incs/`
-`incs/` contains header files related to libraries (GL, GLM, GLFW) and source files `lib/` contains GLEW and GLFW3 static libraries `srcs/` contains the C++ source code
+Contains header files related to libraries (GL, GLM, GLFW) and source files.
+`lib/`
+Contains GLEW and GLFW3 static libraries.
+`srcs/`
+Contains the C++ source code.
+`maps/`
-`maps/` contains a set of maps used by the programm
+Contains a set of maps used by the programm.

 #Configuration